bigtreetech/docs/docs/Panda_Hue_OTG.md

 ## **Introduction**

-Panda Hue OTG, an all-aluminum alloy handle upgrade for the Bambu Lab A1 mini, combining effortless portability with customizable lighting.
-The integrated light board module supports interchangeable DIY relief panels, allowing personalized style while preserving durability and function—a sleek fusion of utility and customization for your printer.
+The Panda Hue OTG is an all-aluminum alloy handle upgrade designed for the Bambu Lab A1 mini, enhancing its portability and customization.
+It features an integrated light board module that supports interchangeable, user-designed relief panels.
+This system allows for personalization without compromising the unit's structural integrity or functionality, offering a sophisticated fusion of utility and aesthetic customization.

 ## **Features**

-**Unmatched Durability** – High-strength aluminum alloy with CNC precision for lightweight yet rugged performance.
+**Unmatched Durability** – Crafted from high-strength aluminum alloy and precision-machined with CNC technology, this component delivers robust performance while remaining exceptionally lightweight.

 **Custom CMYK Lithophane Swappable** – Personalize with your artwork, logo, or favorite image.